Tommy's PregnancyHub

 Polycystic ovary syndrome

 Many women with PCOS are able to get pregnant with treatment.
-Talk to your doctor if you’re concerned.
+Talk to your doctor if you’re concerned about your chances.

 Remember

 You may be worried about epilepsy and getting pregnant.
-But don’t change or stop taking your epilepsy medicine without speaking to your doctor.
+But don’t change or stop taking your epilepsy medicine without speaking to your doctors, including your epilepsy specialist.
 This can cause more seizures or they may become more severe.

-Some anti-epileptic drugs carry risks in pregnancy.
-This can depend on the type, number and the dose you are taking.
+Some drugs carry risks in pregnancy.
+This can depend on the type and the dose you are taking.

 • heart abnormalities